-Three Easy Steps to Getting Everything Off of Your List.
+Three Steps to Getting Everything Off of Your List

 The Dirty Little Secret

-Most to-do listers satisfaction from checking something off the list.
-It creates a feeling of accomplishment.
-Given that, guess what tasks we focus on?
-The ones we can check off!
-If you have you ever written something (that you’ve already done) on your list, just so you can check it off, then I’m talking to you.
+Most list makers experience a delightful surge of dopamine when checking off completed tasks – a sensation of accomplishment.
+Given that, guess which tasks we focus on?
+Things we can check off!
+If you have ever written something (that you've already done) on your list, just so you can check it off, I'm talking to you.

 So, what is a lister to do?
 (Pun intended.)
-There are literally thousands of books and articles on how to tackle to-do lists.
-However, I’ve found a ridiculously easy and effective approach, which I use and actively recommend to clients, called "Eat a Frog."
+There are thousands of books and articles on how to tackle lists.
+However, I've found a straightforward and practical approach, which I use and actively recommend to clients, called "Eat a Frog."
 Imagine you have to eat a frog for breakfast.
 Yep, a slimy, gross frog.
 After that, you can tackle anything thrown your way, right?!?

-- Circle your to-do list “frogs” – Chances are they live at the bottom of your list.
-You may recognize them as the frogs you relocate from list to list in the vain hope that you’ll get to them someday….
+Circle the "frogs" on your to-do list - Chances are they perpetually live at the bottom of your list.
+You may recognize them as the frogs you relocate from list to list in the vain hope that you'll get to them someday.

-- Pick one frog a day and tackle it first thing – Important!
-Do this before you have time to talk yourself out of it or create another list detailing all the reasons why you aren’t doing it.
+Pick one frog a day and tackle it first thing – Do this before you have time to talk yourself out of it, or create another list detailing the reasons why you aren't doing it.
 (Yeah, I know your type.)

-- Repeat daily until the frog population is eradicated.
-You’ll find that the frogs are rarely as bad as we make them out to be.
+Repeat daily until you eradicate the frog population.
+You'll find that the frogs are rarely as bad as we think they will be.
 Moreover, we save even more time by stopping the procrastination cycle!

-After a few days/weeks, your to-do list actually gets done.
+After a few days/weeks, your to-do list gets done.
 Now, THAT is a feeling of accomplishment.